Arctic Ocean: 19th century

 This lack of knowledge of what lay north of the shifting barrier of ice gave rise to a number of conjectures.
 In England and other European nations, the myth of an "Open Polar Sea" was persistent.
 John Barrow, longtime Second Secretary of the British Admiralty, promoted exploration of the region from 1818 to 1845 in search of this.

 In the United States in the 1850s and 1860s, the explorers Elisha Kane and Isaac Israel Hayes both claimed to have seen part of this elusive body of water.
 Even quite late in the century, the eminent authority Matthew Fontaine Maury included a description of the Open Polar Sea in his textbook The Physical Geography of the Sea (1883).
 Nevertheless, as all the explorers who travelled closer and closer to the pole reported, the polar ice cap is quite thick and persists year-round.

-Fridtjof Nansen was the first to make a nautical crossing of the Arctic Ocean, in 1896.
+Fridtjof Nansen was the first to make a nautical crossing of the Arctic Ocean, in the Fram Expedition from 1893 to 1896.